open-mpic/draft-mpic/draft-westerbaan-secdispatch-mpic.md

 Along side, the MPIC server queries for the CAA records for the `domain` if the `caa-check` request parameter is set to "true".

+If either HTTP or CAA validation (when requested) fail, the response objects contains a top-level
+`success` field set to `false`, and contains an `error` field that describes the error.

-On success, the response object contains a top-level `success` field set to `true`, and `checks` field which itself is an object of two fields:
+If both succeed, the response object contains a top-level `success` field set to `true`.

-* `http-check` (required, object): Contains an indentifer for validation result.
-    * `success` (required, boolean): Indicates the success of the HTTP challenge validation from each vantage point.

-* `caa-check` (required, array of object): If `caa-check` is set to true, contains an array of identifier objects that the order pertains to.
-Otherwise, it is omitted.
-    * `success` (required, boolean): Indicates the success of consistent CAA record response from each vantage point.
-    * `caa` (required, object): Contains `caa` object field as described [TODO add ref] in the above subsection.
+If a CAA check was requested, the response object will contain a top level `caa` field as described in {{caa-api}}.

 An example of a response for a succesful validation with `caa-check` set to false.